Site map

 TsAGI Zhukovsky Aerodynamic testing and design validation

-NITs RKP Peresvet Propulsion systems testing
+NITs RKP Peresvet Propulsion system testing

 Chronology of the Rus-M launch vehicle development for the PPTS (PTK-NP) spacecraft: